 Syme and Iansek gave North American fans a first glimpse of their new material.
 They’ve just finished mastering their third record (title to be announced), which marks a new sonic chapter for Big Scary.
 Syme explains that it’s a thematic departure from their previous synth-pop efforts.

-“They’re darker lyrics, about general human and animal instinct … At the same time, they’re also far more fun than Not Art – looser, less serious,” says Syme.
+“They’re darker lyrics, about general human and animal instinct … At the same time, they’re also far more fun that Not Art – looser, less serious,” says Syme.

 The new track Organism has already been released.
 It is vaguely poppy, blaring a hypnotic and brooding groove.
 The track is accompanied by a masterful, single-shot video clip, directed by Iansek and Shaun Garland.
 In its bizarre climax, Syme can be seen drumming in a custom-made, fabulously gilded tracksuit.